tobiasgerstenberg/causal_cognition/README.md

 - attend all of [the classes](#schedule) and participate in class discussion.
 - lead the discussion for one session in class (you may use slides to help structure the discussion).
-- prepare a handout for the session that you're leading, and discuss the handout with me during office hours on the Friday before your presentation.
+- prepare a handout for the session that you're leading.
+- discuss the handout with me during office hours __on Friday before your presentation__.
 - write a short reaction paper based on the readings and upload the paper on Canvas by 10pm (at the latest) the night before class.

 #### Grading